Suspending your studies if you are a doctoral student

 Resuming your studies

-Before the agreed date when you will resume your course, you should contact your Director of Studies to confirm that you will return.
+Before the agreed date when you will resume your course, you should contact your Director of Studies and supervisors to confirm that you will return.

 Preparing to return to the University